 What To Do If You Think You Have Been Discriminated Against

 So, with that in mind, you probably want to know what you should do if you think you have been discriminated against or someone else close to you has been.

 - Talk to your management or HR department in work: If you feel comfortable doing so, talking to the higher levels within your own work is a good place to start.
 Hopefully the instance has been a misunderstanding or miscommunication and can be quickly rectified.
 Your HR department might be able to offer mediation for involved parties or discipline procedures can be started.

 - Contact the Equality and Human Rights Commission: If you are in England, Scotland, or Wales, you can contact the Human Rights Commission for help with discrimination.
 They have lots of guides to help you and you can talk to them directly.
 It’s great to know more about your rights in instances where they might have been violated.
 This means you can approach any discrimination cases with the right information behind you.
-Find out more on their website, here.
+Find out more on their website.

 - Look for a new job: If you have been treated unfairly at work, chances are you would like a new job.
 Whether you pursue the case legally or not.
 The best thing to do in this scenario is to look for an Equal Opportunities employer that supports and protects women.
 Working somewhere your rights are upheld is critical when you are pregnant.
 If you want to find the right employer, you can use Aspiring to Include to find an inclusive one from our list of company profiles.
 You can also take a look at our live job board.
 Here you will find jobs posted by such inclusive and accessible employers.
 Finding the right palace to work can make a world of difference.

 Women deserve to be respected, supported, and protected at work.
 Whether they are pregnant, about to pregnant, or have recently given birth.
 At Aspiring to Include we want to help make that happen.
-Find out more on our site today.